imjasonh/gcp-metrics-action/README.md

 # OpenTelemetry Exporter for GitHub Actions

-A GitHub Action that collects workflow step metrics, traces, and logs, and exports them to Google Cloud Observability (Monitoring, Trace, and Logging).
+A GitHub Action that collects workflow step metrics and traces, and exports them to Google Cloud Monitoring and Cloud Trace.

 ## Features

 - 📊 **Metrics**: Duration histograms and success/failure counters for jobs and steps
 - 🔍 **Traces**: Distributed traces showing job and step execution timeline with parent-child relationships
-- 📝 **Logs**: Complete workflow output (stdout/stderr) with **original timestamps** from when each line was emitted
-- ⏱️ Accurate timing - all data (metrics, traces, logs) uses actual execution timestamps, not post-action time
-- ✅ Automatic error detection (failed steps marked as errors in traces/logs)
 - 🏷️ Rich attributes and labels (workflow, job, repository, run info, step attribution)
-- 🔒 Minimal permissions (only metric writer, trace agent, log writer)
+- 🔒 Minimal permissions (only metric writer and trace agent)
 - 🔄 Always runs (even when steps fail)

 ## Setup